-Before we begin our The Wandering Village Review, let’s take a brief look at the settings of some city builders.
-You’ve conquered the galaxy, gone back to the stone age, and even tailored your own version of mankind’s progress.
+Before we begin our Wandering Village Review, let’s take a brief look at the settings of some city builders.
+You’ve conquered the galaxy, gone back to the stone age, and even tailor your own version of mankind’s progress.
 You’ve survived an ice-covered post-apocalyptic world and expanded your kingdom across scorching deserts.

 While Onbu carries the last remnants of humanity on its back, we sit at our computers to determine if is it even worth toiling away for hours in this game and restoring humanity’s hope for the future.
 Or should the flower buds of human life be allowed to wither away along with the roots of this game world?

 Story and Setting